 AND I got rid of the page border, which was eating up some of my space.

-Things I didn’t do: Leave room for their contact information and logo.
-Worry about the fact that this is just a bunch of bars and people might find it boring.
-Communicate the fiscal year.
+Things I didn’t do: Leave room for their contact information and logo, though we certainly could.
+I definitely didn’t worry about the fact that this is just a bunch of bars and people might find it boring.
+I also didn’t communicate the fiscal year.

 Creating the new version probably took just as much time as the original.
 This isn’t an issue of time.
 Or fonts (I used defaults).
 Or software (I used PowerPoint).
 It’s a matter of some education around presenting data effectively.
 That’s what I do in my workshops and my books.
 My clients have already incorporated this redesign into their reporting for this page and others and now they are leading with the story in their data.